nexodus-io/nexodus/docs/design/database.md

 A key point here is that there is no admin intervention required to onboard a new user as anyone can sign-up and register.

 Supporting a user belonging to multiple organizations is easy in this model since a `Device` may only be in one `Organization` at a time.
-A `User` may chose to move their device at any time.
+A `User` may chose to move their device at any time, although this functionality will not be implemented during the transition from v1->v2.

-# v3: (TBD) Milestone-2

-In our v3 schema we seek to add a few constructs like `Group` and `Network` to allow for more fine-grained connection policies.